 Naturally Sweetened Vitamin Water

-Next up on the list of food advertising tricks is Vitamin Water.
+Next up on the list is Vitamin Water.
 They really know how to choose their wording.
 With words like vitamin, water, zero, and naturally sweetened, why wouldn’t you think this is good for you?
 Not only do you get all the benefits of water, but there are vitamins in there too!

 Don’t get too excited.
 The label lists Stevia extract as an ingredient.
 Stevia is the hot new sweetener on the market.
 It’s being marketed as natural because it comes from the stevia leaf.
 I’ve got news for you – unless you’re eating the stevia leaf whole, there is nothing natural about this sweetener.
 Coca Cola lists out its 42 step process for deriving the Rebiana (Stevia extract) from the stevia leaf.
 The steps include the uses of methanol, ethanol, isopropanol, and many other chemicals.
 Not to mention, there are several heating and cooling steps involved.
 Take a look at Coca Cola’s patent right here.
 You tell me how natural that looks.